FREQUENTLY ASKED QUESTIONS: INCOME SHARE AGREEMENTS

 Who issues MentorWorks Income Share Agreements (ISAs)?

-The MentorWorks Income Share Agreement (ISA) program is issued by Blue Ridge Bank, N.A. and provides ISA financing through a unique “fund and support” model, which enables you to complete your education and launch your career with an ISA which is a flexible, innovative alternative to traditional, private loans.
+The MentorWorks Income Share Agreement (ISA) program is issued by Blue Ridge Bank, N.A. and provides ISA financing through a unique “fund and support” model, which enables you to complete your education and launch your career with an ISA which is a flexible, innovative alternative to traditional fixed payment installment loans.
 By offering a robust career enhancement platform, in addition to ISA financing, MentorWorks can also support you professionally with career development, mentoring opportunities and direct access to top-notch employers through our Talent Accelerator Platform (TAP).

 ISA Selection Process